lacklusterer/lsD-rsch/README.md

 - stake BNB for slisBNB
 	* Delegate BNB to ListaDao's validator
 	* Validators use this BNB in PoS for reward, keeping 5%
-	* Remaining 95% goes to slisBNB holder in form of slisBNB/BNB exchange rate
+	* Remaining goes to slisBNB holder in form of slisBNB/BNB exchange rate

+- Incentive: Earn yield from capital, and still use token from that capital in other protocols

 ### Liquid restaking tokens (LRTs)